-443. Defendant LG Chem, Ltd. ("LG Chem") is a Korean corporation with its principal executive offices at 20 Yeouido-dong, Yeongdeungpo-gu, Seoul, South Korea.
+419. Defendant LG Chem, Ltd. ("LG Chem") is a Korean corporation with its principal executive offices at 20 Yeouido-dong, Yeongdeungpo-gu, Seoul, South Korea.
 Defendant LG Chem is an affiliate of Seoul-based conglomerate LG Electronics.
 LG Chem is one of the world's leading manufacturers of Lithium Ion Batteries.
 Defendant LG Chem, either directly or through a wholly owned subsidiary, participated in the conspiracy alleged in this complaint and manufactured, marketed and/or sold Lithium Ion Batteries that were purchased throughout the United States, including in this district, during the Class Period.

-444. Defendant LG Chem America, Inc. ("LGCAI") is a New Jersey corporation with its principal place of business at 1000 Sylvan Avenue, Englewood Cliffs, New Jersey 07632.
-Defendant LGCAI is a wholly owned subsidiary of Defendant LG Chem, Ltd. Defendant LG Chem America, either directly or through a wholly owned subsidiary, participated in the conspiracy alleged in this
+Defendant LG Chem America, Inc. ("LGCAI") is a New Jersey corporation with its principal place of business at 1000 Sylvan Avenue, Englewood Cliffs, New Jersey 07632.
+Defendant LGCAI is a wholly owned subsidiary of Defendant LG Chem, Ltd. Defendant LG Chem America, either directly or through a wholly owned subsidiary, participated in the conspiracy alleged in this complaint and manufactured, marketed and/or sold Lithium Ion Batteries that were purchased throughout the United States, including in this district, during the Class Period.

-Matsushita Electric Industrial Co., Ltd. has become Panasonic Corporation" and also that "Matsushita Battery Industrial Co., Ltd., which used to be a wholly-owned subsidiary of Matsushita Electric Industrial Co., Ltd., has become an internal divisional company of Panasonic Corporation"96 Defendant Panasonic manufactures and sells Lithium Ion Batteries under the Panasonic name and also under the name of Defendant and wholly owned subsidiary Sanyo Electric Co., Ltd. With respect to those batteries sold under the Panasonic name, they are produced under Panasonic's internal division called "Energy Company."
+Electric Industrial Co., Ltd., has become an internal divisional company of Panasonic

+Corporation...."94 Defendant Panasonic manufactures and sells Lithium Ion Batteries under the Panasonic name and also under the name of Defendant and wholly owned subsidiary Sanyo Electric Co., Ltd. With respect to those batteries sold under the Panasonic name, they are produced under Panasonic's internal division called "Energy Company."
 Defendant Panasonic Corporation is one of the world's leading manufacturers of Lithium Ion Batteries.
 Defendant Panasonic Corporation, either directly or through a wholly owned subsidiary, participated in the conspiracy alleged in this complaint and manufactured, marketed and/or sold Lithium Ion Batteries that were distributed throughout the United States, including in this district, during the Class Period.
-451. Defendant Panasonic Corporation of North America, formerly known as Matsushita

-- 451. Defendant Panasonic Corporation of North America, formerly known as Matsushita Electric Corporation of America, is a Delaware Corporation with its principal executive offices at 1 Panasonic Way, Secaucus, New Jersey 07094.
+- 427. Defendant Panasonic Corporation of North America, formerly known as Matsushita Electric Corporation of America, is a Delaware Corporation with its principal executive offices at 1 Panasonic Way, Secaucus, New Jersey 07094.
 Panasonic Corporation of North America is a wholly owned and controlled subsidiary of Defendant Panasonic Corporation.
-Defendant Panasonic Corporation of North America, either directly or through a wholly owned subsidiary, participated in the conspiracy alleged in this complaint and manufactured, marketed and/or sold Lithium Ion Batteries that were distributed throughout the United States, including in this district, during the Class Period. - 452.
-Defendants Panasonic Corporation and Panasonic Corporation of North America are collectively referred to herein as "Panasonic." - 453.
+Defendant Panasonic Corporation of North America, either directly or through a wholly owned subsidiary, participated in the conspiracy alleged in this complaint and manufactured, marketed and/or sold Lithium Ion Batteries that were distributed throughout the United States, including in this district, during the Class Period. - 428.
+Defendants Panasonic Corporation and Panasonic Corporation of North America are collectively referred to herein as "Panasonic." - 429.
 Defendant Sanyo Electric Co., Ltd. ("Sanyo") is a Japanese corporation with its principal executive offices at 5-5 Keihan-Hondori, 2-chome, Moriguchi, Osaka 570-8677, Japan.
 Defendant Sanyo is one of the largest manufacturers and suppliers of Lithium Ion Batteries in the world.
-As of December 9, 2009, Defendant Sanyo became a wholly owned subsidiary of Defendant
+As of December 9, 2009, Defendant Sanyo became a wholly owned subsidiary of Defendant Panasonic Corporation.
+Defendant Sanyo, directly or through a wholly owned subsidiary, including through its joint venture Sanyo Soft Energy Co., Ltd., formed and operated with defendant GS-Yuasa Corp., participated in the conspiracy alleged in this complaint and manufactured, marketed and/or sold Lithium Ion Batteries that were distributed throughout the United States, including in this district, during the Class Period.

-96 Matsushita Electric Becomes Panasonic Corporation, Panasonic (Oct.
+94 Matsushita Electric Becomes Panasonic Corporation, Panasonic (Oct.
 1, 2008), http://panasonic.co.jp/corp/news/official.data/data.dir/en081001-4/en081001-4.html.